raycast/extensions/extensions/rusbase/README.md

-# Vc.ru news for Raycast
+# Rusbase news for Raycast

 <!--- [Link to the original repo]() -->